Three things to consider

 - The best time to get covered is when you are young and healthy.
 The last and possibly most important recommendation: do not wait, the sooner you can apply the better ̵

 Plus, if you are under 40, you probably qualify for (and should strongly consider) adding a Guaranteed Insurance (GIO) Rider 2 to your life policy.
 With the GIO rider, you can increase your life insurance coverage as you age and remain locked into the healthier interest rate that is secured by your younger (and wise beyond your years) self.

 Life insurance and health conditions may sound scary or confusing – but they do not have to be.
 Your best bet is to talk to a professional like your local ERIE agent.
 They are knowledgeable and can give you guidance on which life insurance plans make sense for you and your family – and will not break the bank.

 Hollie Britten and Amanda Austin contributed to this story.
 1 Life Happens® & LIMRA.
 (2021).
 Insurance Barometer Study .
 Wood, S., Leyes, M. & Scanlon, J.

 2 Guaranteed insurance alternative riders are subject to underwriting approval.
 Not available on all levels.
 Edition ages 0-40.
-Talk to your local rider agent for dates, dates, availability, conditions.
+Talk to your local agent for driver dates, specifications, conditions and availability.
 Additional cost will be added.
 The original purchase of GIO riders is signed.

 Whether you are a young adult, home parent or retiree, you probably have a need for life insurance.

 But wading through several insurance options, benefit amounts, premiums and riders can be overwhelming.
-Is the whole life or the term life more meaningful at this point in my life?
+Does the whole life or term make life more meaningful at this point in my life?
 Do I need $ 50,000 in coverage, $ 500,000 or even more?
 (Hint: visiting ERIE's life insurance calculator can help.)